KipropAmos/Moringa_Data_Science_Core_W13_Independent_Project_2022_06_Kiprop_Amos/README.md

 ## Resources

+R studio

+R base

+## Documentation

-Two r markdown note bokes in pdf format. (supervised and unsupervised)
+The r markdown notebooks are rendered in html format.

+  Supervised learning model html link [Supervised learnimg model](https://rpubs.com/KipropSang/911086)

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.